World religions and theology

 - Introduction to theology

-- The Abrahamic faiths in their history of tradition
+- The Abrahamic faiths and their reception in histories of thought and art

 - Religions from the first to the twenty-first century

-- The origins of Judaism, Christianity, and Islam.
+- Origins and sacred texts of Judaism, Christianity, and Islam

 - Ancient languages, especially Greek and Hebrew

-- The theological debates between Jewish, Christian and Islamic thinkers in the Middle Ages
+- The philosophical and theological debates between Jewish, Christian and Islamic thinkers in the Middle Ages

 - Key controversies in Western religious and philosophical thought